Plastic Parts Manufacturer Pride Solutions Celebrates 4 Year Safety Milestone

 Pride Solutions recently celebrated four years without a lost time incident and two years without a recordable incident – major milestones for any manufacturer, and a proud accomplishment for our growing Hutchinson, Minnesota contract manufacturing business.

 “Protect” is our Number One Core Value at Pride Solutions.
 We are totally committed to the safety of our employees, customers and vendors, and this commitment is reflected in our impressive safety record.

-As a contract manufacturer offering compression molding, plastic fabrication and B2B assembly services, we could not have achieved these milestones without total commitment from all of our employees and management team.
+As a contract plastic parts manufacturer offering compression molding, plastic fabrication and B2B assembly services, we could not have achieved these milestones without total commitment from all of our employees and management team.
 We go beyond the required annual AWAIR (A Workplace Accident and Injury Reduction Program) and ERTK (Employee Right to Know) training, covering a different safety topic at each of our monthly employee meetings, and we reward important safety milestones with gifts for all employees.
 During weekly management meetings, our plant manager gives an update on our safety score and provides updates on any new safety initiatives.

 During the current coronavirus crisis, Pride Solutions swiftly took steps to protect the health of our employees, customers and vendors.
 As an essential business providing products and services to numerous key industries, including agriculture, transportation and defense, it is imperative that our employees stay healthy so we can continue to support our customers during this time of crisis.
 We need to stay open for business so farmers can get crops planted and harvested and truckers can get food and medical supplies to where they are needed.
 We are doing everything we can to keep the supply chain moving.

 Our production employees wear safety glasses in certain work zones such as our compression molding and plastic fabrication departments.